dalehenrich/gsApplicationTools/docs/gettingStarted.md

   - gemServerHandleNotificationException:
   - gemServerHandleResumableException:

-These methods may be specialized for your particular gem server instance and/or you may define custom behavior for additional exceptions.
+These methods may be specialized each gem server instance and/or custom behavior may be defined for additional exception classes.

 ###Gem Server Transaction Model
 In a *gem server*, when an abort or begin transaction is executed all un-committed changes to persistent objects are lost irrespective of which thread may have made the changes.